OpenNebula/docs/source/advanced_components/ddc/default.rst

 Default Infrastructure Provision
 ================================

-In this section you can see how to easily deploy a fully operational cluster with ``oneprovision``.
-This is a cluster with all the resources needed to deploy a virtual machine, it includes hosts, datastores and virtual networks.
-You will also see some examples about how to deploy the virtual machine and ssh to it.
+In this section you can see how to automatically deploy a fully operational remote cluster with ``oneprovision``.
+This is a cluster with all the resources needed to run virtual machines, including hosts, datastores and virtual networks.
+You will also see some examples about how to run the virtual machine and ssh to it.

 Default Templates
 -----------------